SimplifiedDevOps/ShopAssist-AI/README.md

 Need to add content here.
-Work on the code and need to make refinements.
+Work on the code and need to make more refinements.